 "Max didn't need to help that colony.
 He could have driven off and disappeared into the wasteland to survive the next day with his car and his dog with him.
 Why did he do it?"

-“Thelma and Louise could have turned themselves in.
+"Thelma and Louise could have turned themselves in.
 They had justifiable reasons for all that they had done.
-Why did they turn around and drive off of that cliff?”
+Why did they turn around and drive off that cliff?"

 That's the draw of antiheroes.
 When we see a typical hero, we know they're going to do the right thing and save the day — we expect it.
 With antiheroes, we're not too sure they'll waste their time helping others.
 And we wonder how they can possibly walk that straight line long enough to save the day.